George Roche Evans

 George Roche Evans (September 25, 1922 – September 13, 1985) was a Bishop of the Catholic Church in the United States.
 He served as an auxiliary bishop of the Archdiocese of Denver from 1969 to 1985.

 Biography

+Early life

+George Evans was born on September 25, 1922 in Denver, Colorado.
+He was ordained a priest by Archbishop Urban John Vehr for the Archdiocese of Denver on May 31, 1947 in Denver.
+Evans served as chancellor and vicar general for the archdiocese.

+Auxiliary Bishop of Denver

-Born in Denver, Colorado, George Evans was ordained a priest for the Archdiocese of Denver on May 31, 1947.
-On February 24, 1969 Pope Paul VI appointed him as the Titular Bishop of Tubyza and Auxiliary Bishop of Denver.
-He was ordained a bishop by Archbishop Luigi Raimondi, the Apostolic Delegate to the United States, on April 23, 1969.
-The principal co-consecrators were Denver Archbishop James Casey and Bishop Hubert Newell of Cheyenne.
-Evans continued to serve as an auxiliary bishop until his death on September 13, 1985, at the age of 62.
+On February 24, 1969 Pope Paul VI appointed Evans as titular bishop of Tubyza and auxiliary bishop of Denver.
+He was consecrated a bishop at the Cathedral of the Immaculate Conception in Denver by Archbishop Luigi Raimondi, the apostolic delegate to the United States, on April 23, 1969.
+The principal co-consecrators were Archbishop James Casey and Bishop Hubert Newell of Cheyenne.
+As bishop, he founded the Denver Area Interfaith Clergy.

+Evans died of colon cancer on September 13, 1985, in Denver at the age of 62.